PrismLibrary/Prism/Documentation/WPF/20-ManagingDependenciesBetweenComponents.md

 * You can register an existing object instance in the container as a singleton.
 The container will return a reference to the existing object.

 #### Registering Types with the Unity Container

+During initialization, a type can register other types, such as views and services.
+Registration allows their dependencies to be provided through the container and allows them to be accessed from other types.
+To do this, the type will need to have the container injected into the module constructor.
+The following code shows how the **OrderModule** type in the Commanding QuickStart registers a type.

 ```
 // OrderModule.cs